winkleramy/Firewise/README.md

 Hello, Neighbors!
 We are working to form a Firewise community and need your help.

-_To skip directly to complete community risk assessment survey for your property, click [here](https://forms.gle/Gf8wEL79A22A5UAR8)_
+_To skip directly to complete community risk assessment survey for your property before September 30, click [here](https://forms.gle/Gf8wEL79A22A5UAR8)_

 ## Why Join Firewise